 View All » (including bills from previous years)

-From Jan 2008 to Jun 2016, Wicker missed 56 of 2,504 roll call votes, which is 2.2%.
-This is on par with the median of 1.6% among the lifetime records of senators currently serving.
+From Jan 2008 to Jul 2016, Wicker missed 61 of 2,527 roll call votes, which is 2.4%.
+This is worse than the median of 1.7% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|